Heathenry (new religious movement): Europe

 In the United Kingdom Census 2001, 300 people registered as Heathen in England and Wales.
 Many Heathens followed the advice of the Pagan Federation (PF) and simply described themselves as "Pagan", while other Heathens did not specify their religious beliefs.
 In the 2011 census, 1,958 people self-identified as Heathen in England and Wales.

-By 2003, the Icelandic Heathen organisation Ásatrúarfélagið had 777 members, by 2015, it reported 2,400 members, and by January 2017 it claimed 3,583 members, constituting just over 1% of the Icelandic population.
+By 2003, the Icelandic Heathen organisation Ásatrúarfélagið had 777 members, by 2015, it reported 2,400 members, and by January 2017 it numbered 3,583 members, constituting just over 1% of the Icelandic population.
 In Iceland, Heathenry has an impact larger than the number of its adherents.
 Based on his experience researching Danish Heathens, Amster stated that while it was possible to obtain membership figures of Heathen organisations, it was "impossible to estimate" the number of unaffiliated solo practitioners.
 Conversely, in 2015, Gregorius estimated that there were at most a thousand Heathens in Sweden—both affiliated and unaffiliated—however observed that practitioners often perceived their numbers as being several times higher than this.
-Although noting that there were no clear figures available for the gender balance within the community, he cited practitioners who claim that there are more men active within Swedish Heathen organisations.
+Although noting that there were no clear figures available for the gender balance within the community, he cited practitioners who say that there are more men active within Swedish Heathen organisations.
 Schnurbein observed that most Heathens in Scandinavia were middle-class professionals aged between thirty and sixty.

 There are a small number of Heathens in Poland, where they have established a presence on social media.
 The majority of these Polish Heathens belong to the non-racist wing of the movement.
 There are also a few Heathens in the Slovenian Pagan scene, where they are outnumbered by practitioners of Slavic Native Faith.
 Exponents of Heathenry are also found on websites in Serbia.
 In Russia, several far-right groups merge elements from Heathenry with aspects adopted from Slavic Native Faith and Russian Orthodox Christianity.
 There are also several Heathens in the Israeli Pagan scene.